 2. Use Hashtags

-The use of hashtags in social media content has been around for nearly a decade, but one could argue that incorporating hashtags into organic social content is even more important now than it was five years ago.
+The use of hashtags in social media content has been around for more than a decade, but one could argue that incorporating hashtags into organic social content is even more important now than it was five years ago.

 Hashtags are a way to for people who don’t like your Facebook page or follow you on Twitter or Instagram to discover your content.